zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 ## What are these?

-These are not as mysterious as expected.
+The executables are not as mysterious as expected.
 These are just small `hello world` applications.
-Or rather, a modified version of [Davide Pisanò](https://github.com/davide99)'s **[the smallest Windows application](https://davidesnotes.com/articles/1/?page=5)**.
+Or rather, a modified version of [Davide Pisanò](https://github.com/davide99)'s **[the smallest Windows application](https://davidesnotes.com/articles/1/?page=5)** that I used as an example.

 <img src="/assets/what-hello.png" width="400" alt="Folder">